Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 Believe it or not, Docetism (and Gnosticisim) are still very much alive today and variations of these doctrines are taught from pulpits and TV media.
 Oprah Winfrey’s points of view are largely a new form of Gnosticism (or Neo-Gnostic teaching).

-So, let’s explain some pivotal truths first, and then we will proceed with our investigation of this pivotal verse of scripture.
+So, let’s explain some basic truths first, and then we will proceed with our investigation of this pivotal verse of scripture.

 What is Gnosticism and Docetism and is it addressed in the Bible?